 USSD enabled e-wallets will pave the way for a cashless Africa

-At this moment, scaling mobile payments in the African region requires targeting to both the type of customers – smartphone customers and feature phone customers.
-There are also constraints such as lack of digital familiarity, which USSD enabled e-wallets can address.
+At this moment, scaling mobile payments and ussd payment method in the African region requires targeting to both the type of customers – smartphone customers and feature phone customers.
+There are also constraints such as lack of digital familiarity, which USSD enabled e-wallets app development can address.
 Because of the infrastructure unavailability, the mobile app-only e-wallets aren’t a feasible payment solution for Africans.
 The market requires mobile payment services that will address the need of the majority, the unbanked population.